 Here is the bloom.
 A total of 5 pounds of consolidated steel and lots of smaller pieces.
 A very poor result by today’s standards but 10 years ago it was a victory.

 This is the largest chunk of the bloom divided in two with the band saw.
 Resembles a Rorschach Ink Blot Test.
 What do you see?

 After polishing the surface and etching a bit you can see all these beautiful dendrites.
 This is an indication that the core of the bloom had reached liquidus at some point.

 And here is a little bit of friendly chemistry for us all.

 Either hematite (Fe2O3) or magnetite (Fe3O4) can be effectively reduced to metallic iron in the right conditions.

 Charcoal is the fuel of choice and the source of carbon.
 Mixed with oxygen at the right temperature will form carbon monoxide, which is the reducing agent.
 Depending on the height of the stack, the time span during which the ore is exposed to the reducing atmosphere in the furnace, the temperature and other factors, the end result will be reduction of the iron oxide to metallic iron and absorption of carbon.
-The usual result of this type of furnace is a mixture of cast iron, steel, and wrought iron combined in a non-homogeneous mass called "the bloom."
+The usual result of this type of furnace is a mixture of cast iron, steel, and wrought iron combined in a non-homogeneous mass called “bloom.”

 The quality of the slag and the atmosphere in the hearth of the furnace will be greatly responsible for the final carbon content in the bloom.

-This is a video of the process.
+And here is a little video of the process.